meghint/rcs-chatbot-builder/README.md

 ## Project Overview

-This project implements a visual card builder interface where users can create, connect, and manage two types of cards:
+This project implements a visual flow builder interface where users can create, connect, and manage two types of cards:

 - **Carousel Card**: A dynamic card component that can display multiple items in a carousel format
 - **Rich Card**: A versatile card component for displaying detailed content